 - a bone marrow test

-Your doctor may also do tests to look for anything unusual in the
+Your doctor may also do tests on the bone marrow to look for changes in the

 Treatment for CMML

 The type of treatment you need depends on:

 - whether you have symptoms

 - your age and whether you have any other medical conditions

 You and your specialist discuss your treatment plan before you start.

 If you have no or few symptoms you might not need treatment at first.
 Instead you will have regular check ups including blood tests.
 This is called watchful waiting.